 Taiwan is all about night markets and street food.
 There are so many delicious and interesting things to eat in this country.
-If you’re wondering what to eat in Hualien, then check out our list of 57 things to eat in Taiwan.
+If you’re wondering what to eat in Hualien, then check out our list of must-try dishes in Taiwan.
 Many of the dishes listed there are available throughout the country, including Hualien.

 WHERE TO EAT IN HUALIEN

 We’ve been to eight night markets in Taiwan and Dongdamen Night Market is one of our favorites.
 Unlike some night markets, the area is closed off entirely to traffic.
 The alleys are wide and it’s easy to make your way through the market.
 Some night markets we visited had just food, which is perfectly fine, but Dongdamen has a good mix of food and game stalls which made for a more fun environment.
 Don’t miss this!